blakeramos/PaaSForSaaS/Lab300B/LabGuide300B.md

 ![](./images/93.png " ").

-- You can view your end process flow here to see if it was succesful.
+- You can view your end process flow here to see if it was successful.

 ![](./images/94.png " ").